openvinotoolkit/open_model_zoo/demos/human_pose_estimation_demo/python/README.md

 ## How It Works

-On the start-up, the application reads command-line parameters and loads a network to the Inference Engine.
+On startup, the application reads command-line parameters and loads a network to the Inference Engine.
 Upon getting a frame from the OpenCV VideoCapture, it performs inference and displays the results.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work